EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-draft.md

 # Building a decision tree

 1. Begin with the entire dataset at the root node.
 2. Search over all possible splits and find the one that is most informative about the target; each split only concerns one feature.
 A split typically involves splitting the data base on whether its feature value is <= or > than a **threshold** value.
 The aim is to find the split that minimized the **impurity** of the sub-nodes.
+Thus, most decision tree algorithms are **greedy** algorithm that find the local optimum solution at each node, but this does not necessarily lead to a globally optimal decision tree.
 3. Use the most informative split (minimum impurity) to divide the dataset into "left" and "right" sub-nodes.
 4. Repeat steps 2 and 3 to recursively partition the dataset until each leaf only contains a single target class / regression value.
 A leaf node containing only data points with the same target value is a called **pure**.
 However, a leaf node can be impure for at least two reasons.
 Firstly, there may simply not be enough information in the features to separate  data points with different target values.
 Secondly, construction of the tree may be halted if some restriction is met to reduce overfitting (e.g. maximum depth was reached).